Become a more confident filmmaker with our

 seven days film workshop in Norway.

 This year (2020) from May 25th to May 31st, we are arranging our third film workshop at a cozy university in Norway called Solbakken.
 We will rent the university and get access to all facilities, invite you over and arrange an unforgettable film workshop with focus on how to become a good filmmaker.

 Anders Øvergaard (Cinematographer) will be there every day, holding courses, together with Harald T. Rosenstrøm (Actor/Director) to teach directing, Marius Ytterdal (Sound Designer) to teach sound recording and Thomas Leypoldt (Film Composer).
 We will all stay together at the same place and be able to do social stuff as well.
 Norway is beautiful in May, and a good time to visit Norway for the first time.

 Anyone can sign up for the workshop (amateur or professional).
 All we require is that you have a basic understanding of cameras and basic editing skills.
-And be quick, as there is only room for 12 people.
+And be quick, as there is only room for about 12 people.
 We want a small group so we can easily interact and get to know each other.

 The program (May 25th – May 31st)